Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![A screenshot of a cell phone Description generated with very high confidence](images/200be869d0446b75d821479d57c71550.png)

-You will be directed to a **Password Scheduled for Change** screen, click **Back** to return to your secret’s Remote Password Changing tab view, then navigate to the **General** tab.
+You will be directed to a **Password Scheduled for Change** screen, click **Back** to return to your secret's Remote Password Changing tab view, then navigate to the **General** tab.
 Verify that a new password is listed.
 In the screenshot below you can see the former passwords listed in the Notes section, confirming that the rotation was effective.